jaygohil1309/AWS-Cloud-and-DevOps-Engineer-Works/SQL_DATABASE/Database_Theory_RoadMap.md

 # Case Studies and Real-world Applications :-
                         * Analyzing real-world database problems
                         * Designing and optimizing databases for specific scenarios

+# Version Control for Database Schema :-
+                        * Using version control systems for database schema